-As can be seen in Table 12, the coefficients on all three measures of bankrupt stores - n(same address), $n(0<\text{distance}\leq 50)$, and $n(50<\text{distance}\leq 100)$ - are positive and statistically significant, indicating that stores closed in large retail-chain liquidations lead to additional store closures in their vicinity.
+As can be seen in Table 13, the coefficients on all three measures of bankrupt stores - n(same address), $n(0 < distance \le 50)$ , and $n(50 < distance \le 100)$ - are positive and statistically significant, indicating that stores closed in large retail-chain liquidations lead to additional store closures in their vicinity.
 Consistent with the prediction of the joint effect of financial distress and store closures, we find that the effect of local store closure is amplified when the retailer operating the neighboring store is experiencing low profitability.
 The coefficients on the interaction terms between each of the three distance measures and profitability is negative and significant suggesting that financially stronger firms can weather the decline in revenue that is caused by store closings in the area.

 More specifically, the estimates imply that a local store closure increases the likelihood that a store in the same address with a parent firm in the 25th percentile of profitability will also close by 1.03 to 1.36 percentage points, which represent an increase of 16.9 to 22.2 percent relative to the unconditional mean.
-In contrast, when the parent of the store is in the 75th percentile of the sample profitability, the effect of store closure on the likelihood of same-address store closure is not statistically different from zero.
-Similar to the effect of store closures on same-address stores, the coefficient on the interaction term between $n(0 < \text{distance} \le 50)$ and profitability is negative and statistically significant at the ten percent level (the effect ranges from -0.0471 to -0.0485) with standard errors of approximately 0.03) but only in the specification without county or zip code fixed effects.
-Finally, the coefficient on the interaction term between $n(50 < \text{distance} \le 100)$ and profitability is negative and statistically significant in all specifications, including those with zipcode fixed effects.
+In contrast, when the parent of the store is in the 75th percentile of the sample profitability, the effect of of store closure on the likelihood of same-address store closure is not statistically different from zero.
+Similar to the effect of store closures on same-address stores, the coefficient on the interaction term between $n(0 < distance \le 50)$ and profitability is negative and statistically significant at the ten percent level (the effect ranges from -0.0471 to -0.0485 ) with standard errors of approximately 0.03) but only in the specification without county or zip code fixed effects.
+Finally, the coefficient on the interaction term between $n(50 < distance \le 100)$ and profitability is negative and statistically significant in all specifications, including those with zipcode fixed effects.
 The magnitude of the coefficients indicate that a store closure 50 to 100 meters away increases the likelihood that a store with a parent in the 25th percentile of the profitability distribution will close by 9.0 to 14.8 percent relative to the unconditional mean.

 Moving to the firm-level variables, the results show that on average larger retailers are less likely to close their stores while more leveraged retailers are more likely to close their stores.
 Interestingly, we find that more profitable retailers are on average more likely to close their stores.
-One explanation for this finding could be that more profitable firms are more likely to experiment when choosing store locations, and hence are more likely to close stores which they find not to be profitable.